 #3 Businesses will find new digital ways to communicate with their customers

 The key to successful marketing in 2021 will be speaking to customers in ways that feel easy and natural for them.
-This might mean speaking directly with buyers via their favourite social platforms, choosing to send SMS messages rather than emails - or even taking things a step further by exchanging voice notes with customers.
+Video continues to engage effectively for a range of communication aims.
+For building personal relationships though, communicating naturally might mean speaking with buyers via their favourite social platforms, choosing to send SMS messages rather than emails - or even taking things a step further by exchanging voice notes with customers.